airinterface/cts-demo/README.md

 # CTS prototype

-This uses vue and native vue component to use mapbox.
+This displays map with the geojson marker using Vue architecture and its component as wraper for MapBox.
 For now, geojson and ruster tiles are supported.

 #preview